stark-tech-space/cal.com/packages/embeds/embed-core/README.md

 - Branding

-  - Powered by Cal.com and 'Try it for free'.
+  - Powered by DBee Calendar and 'Try it for free'.
 Should they be shown only for FREE account.
   - Branding at the bottom has been removed for UI improvements, need to see where to add it.

 - API